3mdeb/conferences/yocto-update-strategies.md

   - updating `LAYERSERIES_COMPAT` variable
   - going through the bbappends files and verifying that they all still apply (whether they depended on a revised version of a recipe)
-  - verification of custom patches for used packages, perhaps some of them were added in the upstream
+  - verification of custom patches for used packages; perhaps some of them were added in the upstream
   - syntax and variables verification
   - path verification for the keywords `require` and `include`
 * Check the migration guides in case we encounter unexpected behavior
-  - there is one per every release
+  - there is one per release
-  - we may found there usefull scripts, like one for override syntax change
+  - we may found there useful scripts, like one for override syntax change

 ---
 # Build troubleshooting